SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 Sending Actuator Messages
 -------------------------

-To send a control message to a sensor (actuator), POST name value pairs corresponding to the data fields to the ``/sensors/{sensorname}/message`` URL.
+To send a control message to a sensor (actuator), you must POST name value pairs corresponding to the data fields to the ``/sensors/{sensorname}/message`` URL.

 .. list-table::
 	:widths: 10, 50